-These are questions and statements I and many of our members make on a regular basis.
+These are questions and statements I and many of our community make on a regular basis.
 It just seems so unfair that along with all the other symptoms we are dealing with, our stomachs just keep getting bigger.

-The Weight Debate:
+The Weight Debate

 Weight shouldn’t matter when in comes to how we feel about ourselves but let’s be honest it often does.
 Size and weight is a personal thing and it’s about what feels comfortable to you.
 Someone who has always been a size 10-12, creeps up to a 14 through menopause and it can feel awful, for others being a size 14 would be a dream come true.
 So the question is, why is this happening and what can we do about it?

 There is often a debate about whether weight loss is as simple as if you consume less than you expend you will lose weight.
 A pound weight loss is roughly equated to around a 3500 calorie deficit, around 500 calories a day if you want to lose 1-2 pounds per week.
 But is it really that simple?
 I have so many members saying they’re working out every day and eating really healthy food and watching the amount they’re eating but their weight still keeps going up.
 So what’s going on?

 Do we just need to eat less and move more?
 Or, do hormones play a part?
 Do we need to follow a diet that provides “metabolic advantage” as our metabolism diminishes with age?

 The whole principle behind this is that weight gain or loss is a simple calculation: